 EMD has a strong and still-growing membership interested in the resources and issues those committees address, from shale gas and liquids – what we now might call “mainstream unconventional” parts of the petroleum industry – to uranium, coal and oil sands, long-standing resource fields that always have been allied to the oil industry, to oil shale and gas hydrates, the unconventional resources of the future.

-Our Energy Economics and Technology Supporting Committee puts together exciting reports on the common and crosscutting themes of the whole energy landscape.
+Our Energy Economics and Technology Supporting Committeeazxubqrcetsxdxwcvwvucxtzyyzbr puts together exciting reports on the common and crosscutting themes of the whole energy landscape.

 EMD offers personal contacts and relevant information to any professional interested in the technical direction of the industry.
 Visit our website, contact our team and ask for help, offer a hand on EMD sessions or publications – or just give us some feedback.